sgjoung/sgjoung.github.io/_pages/about.md

   - 2008.02 - 2012.08

 ## **Work Experiences**
+- Assistant Professor, 2024.03 - 2025.02
+  - in Department of Industrial Engineering, Ajou University, Republic of Korea
 - Assistant Professor, 2020.09 - 2024.02
   - in Department of Industrial Enginerring, Chonnam National University, Republic of Korea
 - Postdoctoral Researcher, 2018.03 - 2020.08